Just for the Summer by Abby Jimenez – Discussion Questions and Book Club Guide

 Abby Jimenez published Part of Your World in 2022 and Yours Truly in 2023.
 Yours Truly is listed as book #2 in the Part of Your World Series.

-While Just for the Summer is not officially listed as Part of Your World Series, readers of that series will enjoy the cameos from some of their favorite characters from the “Part of Your World” universe, along with other Easter eggs that tie the books together.
+Each of the books has separate main characters and can absolutely be read as stand-alone.
+However, if you’ve read the other two books, you’ll see brief updates and cameos from some of your favorite characters from the “Part of Your World” universe, along with other Easter eggs that tie the books together.

 If you plan to read the other two books, you’ll likely enjoy them best in order of publication because the characters from the books are friends.
 In subsequent books, you’ll see how life turned out for earlier characters.
 Nonetheless, Just for the Summer can be enjoyed just as much as a standalone novel.